davo/awesome-react-framer-x/readme.md

 Framer X will not have a code editor.
 Good news is that you can install and customize your code editor.
 Here are the most popular ones.

-- [Sublime Text 3](https://www.sublimetext.com/3) - ST3 is a super fast and feature packed code editor.
+- [Sublime Text 3](https://www.sublimetext.com/3) - ST3 is a super fast and feature-packed code editor.
 Checkout [Package Control](https://packagecontrol.io/), the Sublime Text package manager.
 It includes a list of over 4,500 packages ready to install.
 - [Visual Studio Code](https://code.visualstudio.com/download) - VS Code is a fast, lightweight, code editor developed by Microsoft.
 Is open source, comes with built-in support for `JavaScript`, `TypeScript` and `Node`.
   - [Extensions for Visual Studio Code](https://marketplace.visualstudio.com/search?term=React&target=VSCode&category=All%20categories&sortBy=Relevance).
   - [Framer VS Code Theme](https://github.com/framer/syntax-vsc).